doragasu/mw-api/README.md

 The MegaWiFi API consists of the following modules:
 * loop: Loop handling for single threaded Megadrive programs.
 * mpool: Simple memory pool implementation.
-* megawifi: Communications with the WiFi module and the Internet.
+* megawifi: Communications with the WiFi module and the Internet, including sockets and HTTP/HTTPS.
 * mw-msg: MegaWiFi command message definitions.
 * util: General purpose utility functions and macros.